Zuehlke/software-engineering-corner/drafts/context-driven-smells.md

 It's also vital that the business understands these risks, so make sure to discuss them clearly.
 You may need extra time to safeguard the code, or the business may need to add legal cover or other mitigations to reduce the likelihood or damage.

-### Smell 6.
-Commenting-out tests, ‘simple’ fixes, and workarounds
+---

+### Smell 6: Compromising on Quality Under Pressure

 The team did a good job initially, learning from past mistakes and building in quality from the start.
 The fact that they delivered and that the solution was scalable is testament to that.